opendata-swiss/ogdch_checker/README.md

 `-ht, --harvestertype <slug>`  Check only datasets harvested by a specific harvester type (e.g., geocat or dcat).
 Example `--harvestertype geocat`

 ⚠️ **Note**: Only one of these filters can be used at a time.
 Combining them (e.g., filtering by both `--org` and `--harvestertype`) is not supported.

+Additionally, it is possible to limit the number of datasets for the whole catalogue or on all datasets filtered by harvester type:

+`-l, --limit <int>`Limit the number of packages to check.
+Example: `--limit 20` or `--harvestertype geocat --limit 20`

 #### Step Options